-These simple waiting room ideas, design tips, and best practices will help enhance your patient experience and patient satisfaction.
+These simple doctor waiting room ideas, design tips, and best practices will help enhance your patient satisfaction and improve the overall patient experience.

 rater8 has collected millions of data points and satisfaction surveys over the years.
 And the leading complaint of patients is excessive wait time.

 Unfortunately, delays happen.
 Patients show up late.
 Doctors get backed up.
 Sometimes delays are preventable.
 Other times they are inevitable.

 For these reasons, it’s critical to pay special attention to your waiting room.